Thanush-B-Aradhya/Thanush-B-Aradhya/README.md

  - 🔭 I’m currently working on Becoming Nerd/Geek hufff..!
  - 🌱 I’m currently learning AI | ML || ~ |Python | NumPy | Scikt-Learn || ~ | MySQL
  - 👯 I’m looking to make friends/collaborate/join with people who are solving REAL WORLD PROBLEMS with ""AI & ML"".
- - 🤔 I’m looking for help to join team with whom I wanted to collaborate AND make 💰]
+ - 🤔 I’m looking for projects and even internships in AI and ML and anyother related tech...!
  - ⚡ Fun fact: I've never been in a relationship ~💞~
 <br>